 The AlphaMark Large Cap Growth Fund invests in high-quality large-cap companies that have a proven history of consistent growth; current earnings momentum; and a growing cash flow from operations.
 A universe of 1,000 stocks with market caps over $5 billion is subject to internal screens creating a list of 100 companies for review.
 Further fundamental analysis includes the following: above market return on equity; sufficient cash flow to cover capital spending; operating margin relative to price/sales; financial statement review focused on true net equity value; enterprise value review and management review including such factors as insider trading, stock option distribution and share buy backs.
 Our process places a strong emphasis on risk controls and sell discipline.
 Sector weightings are monitored relative to the benchmark.
 Sector bets are never used to enhance returns.
 Superior returns come from superior security selection and a prudent sell discipline.
 Positions will be sold for the following reasons; a material change in company structure or management; a material change in the industry or economic factors effecting that industry; a position has grown to an unacceptable weight; earnings momentum has decreased from previous estimates; and stock price has become overvalued by 20% or more based on our proprietary cash flow models.

-This list is subjective to change and may not be representative of current or future holdings.
+This list is subject to change and may not be representative of current or future holdings.

 |Quarter to Date||Year to Date||1 Year||3 Year||5 Year||10 Year||Inception to Date|